-There is an ongoing debate in the business community about which program, Lean or Six Sigma, is the better system to implement when it comes to streamlining business processes and eliminating waste.
+There is an ongoing debate in the business community about which program, Lean or Six Sigma, is the better system to implement when it comes to improving operations, streamlining business processes, and eliminating waste.
 In order to view this debate in the proper context, however, you need to understand the differences and similarities between the two systems in order to determine what’s right for your company.

 Lean is a production practice whose key principle is speed and streamlining processes.
 Operations that fail to add value for the end customer are deemed “wasteful” and removed from the equation; reducing production times and costs, and leaving streamlined and profitable processes in place.

 For Lean to be successful, it has to permeate all aspects of a business.
 Think of it like recycling – for it to work, it has to be more than an arbitrary process, and actually be engrained in society.

 Lean’s strength is its fast implementation.
 Immediate benefits relate to productivity, error reduction, and customer lead times.
 Long-term benefits include improvements to financial performance, customer satisfaction, and staff morale.

 Six Sigma Approach